 Non-traditional applicants are not required to submit SAT/ACT scores.
 These students will be required to take the Compass Placement Exam and achieve a passing score on the reading portion before admission can be granted.
 Students who do not pass the mathematics and/or English portion(s) of the Compass must comply with Learning Support Requirements.
-See the Learning Support section on page 258 of this Catalog.
+See the section of this Catalog related to Academic Student Instructional Support (OASIS).